 - 70 percent of materials used to build Lapa Rios are renewable materials.

 - Use of as little cement and solid materials as possible (i.e. windows are all open, no paved walkways, etc.)

 - Lapa Rios has planted over 25,000 suita palms to replace the palm roofs in the future.

 - Often negative impacts on the local culture and ecology caused by guests arise from the fact that they know little or nothing of the local culture or ecology.

 - Lapa Rios revolves around local culture and ecology and from the moment the guest takes a look at the lodge’s website to the moment he walks into his bungalow for the first time, he or she is already well informed about possible negative impacts (webpage info, orientation, written materials, etc.).

-- Guests are encouraged to get to know life in the local community through organized visits to the Carbonara School and the town of Puerto Jimenez.
+- Guests are encouraged to get to know life in the local community through organized visits to the Carbonera School and the town of Puerto Jimenez.

 6. Potential Adverse Social Impacts of Local Resource Use that Lapa Rios has avoided